akshaydxdt/clickdrive/README.md

 - Onboarding students
   - Students who are already enrolled with the instructor can be onboarded into the app with unlimited credits and those students can only book lessons from the instrutor that onboarded them.
   - The instructor can share a unique link to the students through Whatsapp and onboard them to the app.

+## Architecture

+The app is purely architected with React Hooks.
+So all the components are functional.
+And the global state mangement is implemented in a minimum and effective way.
+Global state mangement has been implemented in almost a similar pattern to redux.
+You can find the global states and actions associated with it in `src/GlobalHooks`.
+Each file contains an associated group of actions and it's individual states.

+You can access the state from any component by calling `useGlobal()` from `src/GlobalHooks`.
+It works with array destructuring and returns two objects: state and actions. `const [state,actions] = useGlobal()`.
+You can access the global state variables through the `state` object and actions through `actions` object

+## Navigation

+The app uses `react-navigation` for in-app navigation and deeplinking.
+Also, `react-navigation` provides it's own hooks for easier access to navigation from stateless components.
+You can use it this way

+> `const {navigate} = useNavigation()`\
+> You can use this navigation object to navigate to anywhere in the app \
+> `navigate('routeName')`